 I think they have a very insidious effect of distancing us from the reality of fellow human beings, of distancing us from their warmth and their lives and their network.

-Who can be rubbed out or not, as the case may be, and I think that's the most insidious effect of some of the worst offerings of the film industry.
+And I think that's the most insidious effect of some of the worst offerings of the film industry.

-You have written so many books that have dealt with our past that you have been virtually, for most of your adult life now, dwelling on our past collectively, haven't you?
+You have written so many books that have dealt with our past that you have been virtually for most of your adult life now dwelling on our past collectively, haven't you?

 And in fact, I've also decided that Underworld is the last book that I will write on the theme of a lost civilization.